-Units: 3.00 - UC:CSU 3.00 hours lecture weekly, 3.00 hours lab weekly CAN ART 8
+3.00 Units Lecture - UC:CSU CAN ART 8

 The beginning course in drawing experiences emphasizes (1) basic drawing techniques in a variety of media and (2) compositional and design fundamentals.

 ART 124B DRAWING II

 Deals primarily with the human figure.
 Studies will be made of the human skeletal and muscular structure as well as the posed model.
 There will be continued emphasis on the development of drawing skills as well as on proportion, form and gesture.